SitePen/ditto/README.md

 [Ditto](http://bitpshr.info/ditto)
 =================

-Ditto is a webapp that auto-magically resolves a project's Dojo dependencies.
+Ditto is a webapp that auto-magically resolves a project's AMD and legacy dojo.require dependencies.
 It's meant to ease the creation of custom build profiles by showing developers all explicitly required modules in a given project.